rishabnarendra/LeetCode-Problems/README.md

+Longest Common Prefix
+Write a function to find the longest common prefix string amongst an array of strings.

+If there is no common prefix, return an empty string "".

+Input: ["flower","flow","flight"]
+Output: "fl"

 Remove Element
 Given an array nums and a value val, remove all instances of that value in-place and return the new length.